MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P8-Levels-SpriteBuilder/content.md

 Figured it out?
 Right, we need to scroll the contentNode instead of the Gameplay scene!
-Add a code connection for the contentNode, so that we can access it from *Gameplay.m*.
+Add a code connection for the contentNode, so that we can access it from *Gameplay.swift*.

-When the code connection is set up, open *Gameplay.m* in Xcode.
+When the code connection is set up, open *Gameplay.swift* in Xcode.
 Add the member variable you need for the code connection.
 Then modify the actual scrolling code.
 Make the new content node perform the action instead of the Gameplay Scene.
 Your code for setting up and performing the action should now look like this:

-    // ensure followed object is in visible are when starting self.position = ccp(0, 0);
+    // ensure followed object is in visible are when starting position = CGPoint.zeroPoint
-    CCActionFollow *follow = [CCActionFollow actionWithTarget:penguin worldBoundary:self.boundingBox];
-    [_contentNode runAction:follow];
+    let actionFollow = CCActionFollow(target: penguin, worldBoundary: boundingBox()) contentNode.runAction(actionFollow)

 Now the content Node is scrolling and not the complete Gameplay scene.
-Since the content Node is only used to structure the scene and doesn't have a content size, we still use the bounding box of the Gameplay scene (*self*) to define the world boundaries.
+Since the content Node is only used to structure the scene and doesn't have a content size, we still use the bounding box of the Gameplay scene to define the world boundaries.

 If you run the game now, the button should stay in the top left corner and allow you to easily restart the level at any time.